 Every layout has a Default layer.
 You can add and remove items from the Default layer, but you cannot delete the Default layer.
-When you open a layout that was created with a version of QuarkXPress prior to 5.0, all items display on the Default layer.

 A layout can contain up to 256 layers, including the Default layer.

 Understanding layers

 A QuarkXPress layer is like a clear overlay that covers every page in a layout.
 You can put almost anything on a layer, including picture boxes, text boxes, lines, tables, interactive objects, and any other kind of QuarkXPress item.